mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

     return component;
     ```

-!!! question "How do you get a Project instance for an ActionEvent?"
+!!! question "How do you get a *Project* instance for an *ActionEvent*?"

     ```java
     button.addActionListener(new ActionListener() {